jurniores/NitroNetwork/README.md

 // Methods to get the bandwidth usage NitroManager.GetBandWithServer();
 NitroManager.GetBandWithClient();
+// These are keys used for game encryption NitroManager.GetPublicKey();
+NitroManager.GetPrivateKey();
 // Creates a new room with the given ID var room = NitroManager.CreateRoom("Room1");
 // Events triggered on peer connect/disconnect